 |Level of Applicant's Interest||Considered|

-To apply, all applicants to USF must submit the following items.
-Double check with USF's admissions department to confirm all application materials and requirements.
+To apply to University of San Francisco, all applicants must submit the following items.
+Check in with University of San Francisco's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Written Essay or Personal Statement||√||–||–||–|

 Students admitted to University of San Francisco have an average unweighted GPA of 3.6.

 Out of all students that were admitted, 22.45% submitted a class rank.
 At University of San Francisco 33.44% of students ranked in the top 10% of their graduating class in high school, 67.79% were in the top 25% and 95.09% were in the top 50%.